testbenchcc/recorder/README.md

 Once the app is running, open the web UI (for example, `http://recorder:8080`).
 The Home page features two recording interfaces:

-- **Controls card**: Control hardware-based ALSA recordings with Start and Stop buttons (disabled when idle)
+- **Controls card**: Control hardware-based ALSA recordings with Start and Stop buttons (disabled when idle).
+Status and error messages for hardware recordings are shown in a compact banner directly under the Dashboard title so the card layout does not jump.
 - **Browser recorder card**: Capture short test clips directly in the browser with Start, Pause, Stop, and Cancel buttons.
 The first available microphone is automatically selected for convenience.
  - **Remote listening card**: Listen to the Pi microphone in near real time from any browser connected to the web UI.